Humbedooh/dsnmp/README.md

  - `raid`:        Displays the status of the RAID controller and its volumes.
 Alerts if a volume is degraded or otherwise compromised
  - `cores`:       Lists the number of CPU cores found on the system.
 Does not trigger alerts
  - `memory`:      Displays the amount of installed memory, and if a dimm is faulted, also triggers an alert.
+ - `disks`:       Displays the state of each disk in the machine.
+Alerts if a disk is not online or passthrough.

 ## Alert dial